haskell-api-discussions/haskell-api-discussions/README.md

 ### Summary

-This is an experimental and unconventional "forum" based on the observation that Haskell programmers _love_ designing typed APIs.
+This is an experimental "forum" based on the observation that Haskell programmers _love_ designing typed APIs.
 Its purpose is to provide a place to discuss improving the quality and ergonomics of our library ecosystem.

 [Take me there!](https://github.com/haskell-api-discussions/haskell-api-discussions/issues)